Kittycraft/EagleFactions/README.md

 ![alt text](http://i.imgur.com/Lh7W1Mo.png)

 # Eagle Factions Remake
-This is a factions plugin more similar to massivecraft factions built off of the existing Eagle Factions.
+The idea of this remake is to create a plugin **for sponge** which looks and (sort of) feels like massivecraft factions.
+On top of that, it will have extra features like an enhanced permissions system.

 #####Currently working on
  * Better save mechanics.
-It will have the same saving as Mcclans which also means it will have database support!
+It will have the same saving as Mcclans which also means it will have **database support**!
-   * Note to self for database changes:
-   * mcc_x -> ef_x in table names

 #####Top Priority
  * Add commands for permissions
  * Add permissions for allies